mys3lf/nodejs-notificationcounter/README.md

 >
 > GET /notifications/userId/:userId
 >
-get all notifications of the user with ":userId"
+Get all notifications of the user with ":userId"

 >
 > PUT /notifications/userId/:userId/targetId/:targetId/type/:type
 >
-adds or updates notification of the user ":userId" with the chatId ":targetId" with notification type ":type"
+Adds or updates notification of the user ":userId" with the chatId ":targetId" with notification type ":type"

 >
 > DELETE /notifications/userId/:userId/targetId/:targetId/type/:type
 >
-deletes notification of the user ":userId" with the chatId ":targetId" with notification type ":type" (for example after reading chat)
+Deletes notification of the user ":userId" with the chatId ":targetId" with notification type ":type" (for example after reading chat)

+# License
+MIT